Join us for our free webinar

 NIH GRANTS POLICY STATEMENT EXPERT CPAs

-The NIH and HHS have its own Payment Management System, rules for Fringe and F&A rates, and accounting, reporting and auditing mandates under 45 CFR Part 75, also known as the NIH Grants Policy Statement.
+The NIH and HHS has its own Payment Management System, supplemental regulations governing Fringe and F&A rates, and accounting, reporting and auditing mandates under 45 CFR Part 75.

 NIH Logo 150x132 1